 Growing up I was living with my family of 5 in a small house for over 10 years.
 How small?
 It was a 400 square foot tiny apartment.
-Today, I’d like to share 7 minimalist habits that I’ve learned from my mom when we were living in the tiny home.
+Today, I’d like to share 7 minimalist habits that I’ve learned from my mom when we were living in a tiny home.
 Having these minimalist habits, you’ll make your life easier and efficient.
 Your house will always stay clean and neat.
 Okay, let’s get started.

 This post contains affiliate links, to find out more information, please read my disclaimer.